 Develop a Plan

-It’s best if the two of you can work out a basic timeline for moving forward with the divorce or separation, rather than languishing in limbo indefinitely.
-Work together to make a list of the goals you both want to accomplish in the next three, six, and twelve months.
-For example, you may need to get a new job in the next three months, so that you can afford to cover the mortgage when your ex moves out in six months.
+Rather than languishing in limbo indefinitely, agree on a basic timeline for moving forward with the divorce or separation.
+Work together to make a list of the near-future goals you both need to accomplish in order to set the wheels in motion.
+For example, you may need to get a new job in the next three months so that you can afford to cover the mortgage when your ex moves out in six months.

 Put Dating on Hold

-It’s just courteous to one another, and to your children, to wait to begin dating until one of you has actually moved out.
-In fact, it would be most beneficial to wait until the divorce is actually finalized to embark on any new dating relationships.
+It’s just courteous to one another (and to your children) to wait to begin dating until one of you has actually moved out.
+In fact, it would be most beneficial to wait until the divorce is actually finalized before pursuing a new romantic relationship.

 Make Wise Financial Decisions

-If finances are causing you to stay in limbo, rather than proceeding with a physical separation or divorce, then you’ll need to create a plan for saving money and/or securing gainful employment.
-If possible, put your agreements in writing and consult with a lawyer, or another individual you both trust, who will hold you both accountable to following through on each step.
+If finances are preventing you from proceeding with a physical separation or divorce, then you’ll need to create a plan for saving money and/or securing gainful employment.
+If possible, put your agreements in writing and consult with a lawyer who'll hold you both accountable for each step.

-While your ex is still living with you, you may not feel as free to grieve and fully experience your emotions as you would if you lived in separate households.
-Therefore, you’ll need to create some routines for dealing with your feelings, like journaling, taking a daily walk while listening to your favorite music, or getting together with friends you trust on a regular basis.
+While your ex is still living with you, you may not feel as free to grieve the marriage as you would if you lived in separate households.
+You’ll need to provide yourself with an outlet through which you can fully experience your emotions, whether that's journaling, going for a run, or getting together with friends you trust on a regular basis.